RebelToolbox/RebelDocumentation/development/compiling/compiling_for_x11.rst

 .. seealso::

     This page describes how to compile Linux editor and export template binaries from source.
-    If you're looking to export your project to Linux instead, read :ref:`doc_exporting_for_linux`.
+    If you're looking to export your project to Linux instead, read :doc:`/tutorials/export/exporting_for_linux`.

 Requirements
 ------------